Music Copyright Guide for TAFEs

 Live streaming your TAFE event

-TAFEs can live stream events, where a musical work is performed live and/or a sound recording is played, in real time from TAFE social media platforms (such as Facebook or YouTube).
-TAFEs can rely on the licences that APRA AMCOS and record labels have with social media platforms to communicate (ie make available) the stream on the platform.
+TAFEs can live stream events, where a musical work is performed live and/or a sound recording is played, in real time from the TAFE’s website, DTE or official social media page.

 If you are live streaming a performance where a musical work or sound recording is being played on social media, it is still possible that the performance may be taken down.